nowy/nowy.github.io/content/notes/202102121749 App Performance Where We Go Wrong.md

 tags: [permanent-note, performance, article]
 ---

-# Improving App Performance Without Code
+# App Performance: Where We Go Wrong

 Everybody, consciously or not, loves performant applications, and as a consequence engineers spend a lot of time trying to assert visual stability, interactivity, fast loading times, amongst other aspects of performance when delivering features.
 There are a number of great resources out there telling us *why* performance is important, or *how* to make our applications performant, which I will link at the end of this post, but this post focuses on how we can improve performance without code.